 Pro tip: After permit approval, you can bring dependents and apply for Stamp 1 visa status, which allows full-time work in Ireland.

-In 2025, the Irish government introduced changes to support skilled migration:
+In 2025, the Irish government established new policies to support skilled migration:

 Stay updated: Policy updates are published regularly on Irish Naturalisation and Immigration Service (INIS).

-Salary Expectations and Cost of Living in Ireland
+Jobs in Ireland for Indians: Salary Expectations & Cost of Living

 Average Salaries by Roles in Ireland (2025)